jdombrosky/individual_raptor_repo/README.md

   **MSB_Number:** This is the Museum of Southwestern Biology (MSB) Specimen number

-  **Individual:** This is the individual number arbitrarily assigned by increasing MSB Number
+  **Individual:** The individual number (1-20) arbitrarily assigned to each individual Cooper's Hawk specimen by increasing MSB Number.

-  **Tissue:** Pertains to whether the observation derives from: bone, muscle, or liver.
+  **Tissue:** Pertains to whether the observation derives from bone, muscle, or liver.

   **Element:** If the observation is from bone tissue, this column specifies what skeletal element the observation is.
 It can be either humerus, ulna, femur, tibiotarsus, rib, or pygostyle.

-  **Side:** If the observation is from bone tissue, this column specifies what side of the bird this skeletal element derives from (right or left).
-Bone that were not sided or where they are axial elements are given NA.
+  **Side:** If the observation is from bone tissue, this column specifies what side of the bird the skeletal element derives from (right or left).
+Bones that were not sided or where they are axial skeletal elements are given NA.

-  **Bone_Type:** If the observation is from bone tissue, this column what category of bone the skeletal element is by how it grows.
+  **Bone_Type:** If the observation is from bone tissue, this column indicates what category of bone the skeletal element is by how it grows.
 The options are long, flat, or irregular.

   **d13C:** Provides the delta carbon-13 value for each observation expressed in per mille.

   **d15N:** Provides the delta nitrogen-15 value for each observation expressed in per mille.

   **d2H:** Provides the delta two H value for each observation expressed in per mille.